RakhithJK/FelisCatus-SwitchyOmega-wiki/Development-schedule.md

 **Finally (almost) finished** by 2012-08-13.
 Minor tweaks could happen later.

-**/* FelisCatus had been busy in real life until 9/1, so the development schedule was delayed for about 15 days. */**
 ## Interaction code
 Users should be able to change the settings via the UI.
 Things like switching among profiles and saving settings should be implemented by FelisCatus.

 ### Status
-FelisCatus is now working on the background page.
+FelisCatus done working on the background page.

-Estimated finish date: 2012-09-15
+**Finished** by 2013-10-04

 ## Overall testing
 [[SwitchySharp]] could not be updated any more after Late September 2012 because [manifest version 1 starts to be phased out][manifestVersion].
 So this project should enter [[stable]] as soon as possible.
 Branches should be set up for [[beta]] and [[stable]] releases.